SansGuidon/bookmarks/README.md

 > * Automate as much as you can.
 > * Write good code.
 * [The Cloud Posse Developer Hub](https://docs.cloudposse.com/) - You'll find comprehensive guides and documentation to help you start working with the Cloud Posse technology stack as quickly as possible, as well as support if you get stuck.
 This is also useful as a source of inspiration for your own guides and documentation repositories.
+* [Jessica Joy Kerr aka jessitron](https://jessitron.com/2021/01/18/when-costs-are-nonlinear-keep-it-small/) - (2021) When costs are nonlinear, keep it small.
+> - The math of frequent rollouts.
+> - Some things, like laundry, are cheaper when you do them all at once.
+> - But if those things interact, like software changes, then the cost of each may rise non-linearly.
+> - Be careful what you batch!
+> - It’s like DevOps and CI/CD: more frequent deploys are safer.

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog